IMPORTANT UPDATE: This is one of the most popular pages on our site! Thanks for visiting!

 Customers in the San Francisco Bay Area are welcome to call us for a free estimate where we can demonstrate the best window film choice for you.

-Is your dense, urban–dwelling lifestyle feeling a little too fishbowl–esque for your taste?
+Is your dense, urban–dwelling lifestyle feeling too fishbowl–esque for your taste?
 Privacy window film is the answer.
 And, while many products offer plenty of privacy and enhanced security by day, we recommend installing privacy window film designed to work at night, too.

 Metallic Reflection And Nighttime Privacy

-The good news is that some of the newest privacy window films do offer more nighttime privacy than their counterparts.
+The good news is that some of the newest privacy window films offer more nighttime privacy than their counterparts.
 But, Buyer Beware!
-There are plenty of products out there that advertise nighttime privacy, even though they aren’t a private as you might think.
+There are plenty of products out there that advertise nighttime privacy, even though they aren’t as private as you might think.
 You need to read all of the fine print carefully.